Khel Now logo

 He has taken 35 five-wicket hauls in the longest format of the game.
 He is remembered for his record-breaking haul of 10/74, when he became only the second bowler to take all 10 wickets in a test innings after Jim Laker.
 He achieved the feat in the 1999 Delhi test against Pakistan.

-Perhaps the greatest pace bowler England have produced, James Anderson retired from test cricket in July, 2024.
+Perhaps the greatest pace bowler England has produced, James Anderson, retired from Test Cricket in July 2024.
 Having made his test debut in 2003, Anderson went on to play 188 tests for England.
-Anderson 188 tests place him just behind Sachin Tendulkar (200) in the list of players with most test appearances.
+Anderson’s 188 tests place him just behind Sachin Tendulkar (200) in the list of players with the most test appearances.

-In his 21-year-long test career, Anderson picked 704 wickets, which is most by any fast bowler and third highest among all bowlers in the history of test cricket.
+In his 21-year-long test career, Anderson picked 704 wickets, which is the most by any fast bowler and the third highest among all bowlers in the history of Test Cricket.
 He also picked 32 fifers in tests.

 2. Shane Warne (Australia) – 708 wickets